nlohmann/std_json/proposal.md

 *Remarks:* No synchronization.

-*Complexity:* Amortized constant plus the complexity of the append operation of the underlying data structure, which is defined by the template parameter `ArrayType`.
+*Complexity:* Amortized constant plus the complexity of the append operation of the underlying data structure, which is defined by the template parameter `array_type`.

 ```cpp
 template<class...
 Args> std::pair<iterator, bool> emplace(Args && ...);